Take Your Pick: Dictators or Religious Fanatics

 The 3rd Way Is A Trillion Dollar Illusion

-Barack Hussein Obama has never seen radical Islam.
+Barack Hussein Obama has never saw radical Islam.
 Barack Hussein Obama never saw a Muslim terrorist.
 Barack Hussein Obama is uniquely qualified to continue to waste trillions of dollars trying to force a system on the Middle East that does not fit.
 In all fairness, George Bush and the neo-cons had their very own rose colored glasses that made them think that they could help build democratic nations and processes in the Middle East.

 If you think about it, the reasons why we cannot force a western style government on the Middle East should be obvious.
 The word “force” as in “force freedom on them” or “force liberty on them” or “force freedom of speech on them” sums up some of the reasons why this cannot be done.
 People have to want liberty and freedom for themselves and they have to be willing to fight and die for it.